Spinach and Ricotta Pancakes by Alastair Little

 - 150g mascarpone

 - Nutmeg, freshly grated

 - 4 eggs

 - 40g butter, melted

-- To make the stuffing, combine the ricotta, mascarpone and Parmesan in a food processor until puréed.
+- To make the stuffing, combine the ricotta, mascarpone and most of the Parmesan in a food processor until puréed.
 Mix with spinach in a bowl, seasoning with salt, pepper and a little nutmeg.

 - To make the pancakes combine the flour and eggs with an electric whisk or a mixer, then add the milk and melted butter.
 Season and set aside.

 - Preheat the oven to its maximum and put your tin in to heat.
 Remove after 2 minutes and butter lightly.